Skip to main content

 What documents are valid to prove my income?

 Document requirements vary based on your type of income.
-All documents must be complete and unredacted, they must provide clear evidence of your personal income within a reasonably recent period of time.
+All documents must be complete and unredacted, they must provide clear evidence of your personal income within a reasonably recent period.

 The following income types and corresponding documents are recognised at ARQ.
-Each document type has an accepted time period, shown below.
+Each document type includes an accepted time window, shown below.

-• Payslips or payroll statements — last 12 months
+• Payslips or payroll statements — no older than 12 months

-• Employment contracts with employee and employer details, salary amount, and signatures — last 7 years
+• Employment contracts with employee and employer details, salary amount, and signatures — no older than 7 years

-• Employment certificate, when accompanied by a bank statement showing consistent salary inflows — last 7 years
+• Employment certificate, when accompanied by a bank statement showing consistent salary inflows — no older than 7 years

-• Invoices or service agreements, when accompanied by a bank statement — last 2 years
+• Invoices, when accompanied by a bank statement — no older than 2 years

-• Tax returns filed with the relevant local authority — last 2 years
+• Tax returns filed with the relevant local authority — no older than 2 years

 Country notes: